The Geometry of Concepts: Sparse Autoencoder Feature Structure: Introduction

+Although some early work motivating sparse autoencoders suggested that networks would arrange features maximally spread apart (approximately orthogonal)~\cite{elhage2022superposition}, recent works have suggested that features may have a more sophisticated geometric structure~\mbox{\cite{engels2024not,templeton2024scaling}}.
+Recently, a~large collection of SAEs have been made publicly available~\cite{lieberum2024gemma}, so it is timely to study their structure at various scales.
+Thus, the~present paper examines sparse autoencoder feature structure at three separate spatial scales, which we refer to informally as the ``atom''-scale, ``brain''-scale, and~``galaxy''-scale.
+These playful analogies are not meant to be precise, but~instead gesture at certain concepts and methods of analysis from other fields which we apply to understanding language model feature structure.
+We provide project code at \url{https://github.com/ejmichaud/feature-geometry} (accessed on 24 March 2025).

-The past year has seen a breakthrough in understanding how large language models work: sparse autoencoders have discovered large numbers of points (``features") in their activation space that can be interpreted as concepts \citep{huben2023sparse,bricken2023towards}.
-Such SAE point clouds have recently been made publicly available \citep{lieberum2024gemma}, so it is timely to study their structure at various scales.\footnote{Throughout the paper, we use the JumpReLU SAEs \citep{rajamanoharan2024jumping} of ``Gemma Scope'' \citep{lieberum2024gemma} for gemma-2-2b and gemma-2-9b~\citep{team2024gemma}.
-By ``SAE point cloud'', we refer to the collection of unit-norm \emph{decoder} feature vectors learned by the SAE.
-Unless otherwise stated, we use residual stream SAEs ( \href{https://huggingface.co/google/gemma-scope-2b-pt-res}{2b-pt-res} or \href{https://huggingface.co/google/gemma-scope-9b-pt-res}{9b-pt-res}) with 16k features. } This is the goal of the present paper, focusing on three separate spatial scales.
-In Section 3, we investigate if the ``atomic" small-scale structure contains ``crystals" whose faces are parallelograms or trapezoids, generalizing well-known examples such as {\it (man:woman::king:queen)}.
-In Section 4, we test if the ``brain" intermediate-scale structure has functional modularity akin to biological brains.
-In Section 5, we study the ``galaxy" scale large-scale structure of the feature point cloud, testing whether it is more interestingly shaped and clustered than an isosropic Gaussian distribution.
+This paper is organized as follows.
+In~\Cref{sec:related-work}, we summarize related work.
+In~\Cref{sec:atoms}, we investigate if the ``atomic'' small-scale structure contains ``crystals'' whose faces are parallelograms or trapezoids, generalizing well-known examples such as { (\it {man:woman::king:queen}}).
+In~\Cref{sec:brains}, we test if the ``brain'' intermediate-scale structure has functional modularity akin to biological brains.
+In~\Cref{sec:galaxy}, we study the ``galaxy'' large-scale structure of the feature point cloud, testing whether it is more interestingly shaped and clustered than an isotropic Gaussian distribution, and~conclude in \Cref{sec:conclusion}.

-\section{Related work}
+\section{Related~Work}